Melokeo/AmbiguousMonkey/README.md

 ammonkey
 ```

-Basic setups can be configured in `site-packages/ammonkey/cfgs/amm-config.yaml`.
+That's it!
+To adapt different experiment setups, multiple parameters can be configured in `site-packages/ammonkey/cfgs/amm-config.yaml`, or by clicking the "open config" button in the setting tab in GUI.

 ~~If there is already an env with deeplabcut installed, `ammonkey` can also be installed via:~~ [this hasn't been tested for compatibility yet]